TehPers/StardewValleyMods/docs/TehPers.FishingOverhaul/API.md

 var kernel = ModServices.Factory.GetKernel(this);

 // Inject any content sources you want.
 Make sure to inject any dependencies they have as well.
-// Several types are automatically injected for you, including IModHelper and IManifest kernel.GlobalProxyRoot.Bind<IFishingContentSource>()
+// Several types are automatically injected for you, including IModHelper and IManifest.
-    .To<YourContentSource>()
+// Note that you must use 'GlobalProxyRoot' to expose your service to Teh's Fishing Overhaul. kernel.GlobalProxyRoot
+    .Bind<IFishingContentSource>()
-    .InSingletonScope(); // any scope works fine
+    .To<YourContentSource>() // or .ToMethod, or .ToConstant, whatever works for you .InSingletonScope(); // any scope works fine

 // Request the fishing API